-- As a last part of our schedule, we will play with Ball Mapper algorithm. - Thanks to Davide Gurnari, it is now available both in R and in Python - you are free to pick up the language to proceed! - As you might have noticed, it is not always trivial to choose the lens function as well as clustering algorithm in standard Mapper construction.

-The idea of Ball Mapper is intuitively explained in the following slides.
+- As a last part of our schedule, we will play with Ball Mapper algorithm. - As you might have noticed, it is not always trivial to choose the lens function as well as clustering algorithm in standard Mapper construction. - The idea of Ball Mapper is intuitively explained in the following slides.